ianpatete/ianpatete/README.md

 ### Hi, I’m @ianpatete

-Budding Data Analyst with 2 years of experience in market research while completing multiple data-based projects SQL, Tableau, and Excel.
-Additionally, wrote about complex technical information and condensed it for general audiences (check out some writing [here](https://rhizoo.substack.com/)).
+Budding Data Analyst with 6 months of professional SQL, Tableau, and Excel expirence.
+Additionally, I have spent 2 years as a crypto research analyst while completing multiple data-based projects in the space. (check out some writing [here](https://rhizoo.substack.com/)).
 I'm seeking a reasearch role where my lyst skills can be further developed.

 **Here are a few of my [Portfolio Projects](https://github.com/ianpatete/Portfolio-Projects):**